agneym/playground/README.md

 </a>
 <br>

-**Playground** is a React component that runs entirely in the browser and does not require loading any third party sites.
+**Playground** is a HTML, CSS and JS demonstration component that runs entirely in the browser and does not require loading any third party sites.

 ## Usage